rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Juggernaut.md

 **Guts.** You have +1 Strength and -1 movement speed (down to a minimum of 3sqr) for each Guts point you have.
 You lose all Guts at the end of the scene.
 You can have up to your Juggernaut level + 1 Guts points.
 Every 5 Guts you increase your size by 1 category, up to large.

-**POWERFUL STRIKE (GOLPE PODEROSO).** (On Guard) Movement Action (1PM): Your next melee attack until your next turn deals an extra 1d10 + STR mod. damage.
+**Powerful Strike (Golpe Poderoso)**.
+(On Guard) Movement Action (1PM): Your next melee attack until the end of your next turn deals an extra 1d10 + STR mod. damage.
 At 5th, 9th, 13th and 17th levels you can spend +2PM to increase the damage by 1d10

 ### Juggernaut Feats